gthompson5456/USA-Mens-Tennis-2026-Analysis/README.md

 The analysis is built in Python and Jupyter Notebook.
 It downloads and processes match data, identifies matches involving U.S. players, calculates player and match-level statistics, and presents the results through interactive Altair visualizations.

-## See "OUTPUTS" section for all visuals
+## See "OUTPUTS" folder for all visuals

 ## Project objectives